 \subsection{About real-time performance}

-Regarding the real-time performance with many cameras, the results show, that while the 3D part of \textit{RapidPoseTriangulation} is very fast and at most takes $1\,ms$, the majority of the time is currently spent for 2D pose estimation.
+Regarding real-time performance with many cameras, the results show that while the 3D part of \textit{RapidPoseTriangulation} is very fast and takes at most $1\,ms$, the majority of the time is currently spent on 2D pose estimation.

-In comparison to the original implementation of \textit{RTMPose} the preprocessing pipeline and network interfacing are already optimized.
+In comparison to the original implementation of \textit{RTMPose}, the preprocessing pipeline and network interfacing are already optimized.
 Some parts of the preprocessing were moved to the GPU, and the image is transferred as \textit{uint8} type to decrease transfer time.
 The box cropping and padding were optimized, and for image resizing nearest-neighbor instead of linear interpolation is used for further speedups.
 Everything was implemented in \textit{C++} as well.
-Cropping and resizing directly on the GPU did not show notable speedups, it was counterweighted by an increased transfer time for the full image.
+Cropping and resizing directly on the GPU did not show notable speedups, as transferring the full image counterweighted its benefits.

 To further reduce the input latency in real applications, the \textit{Bayer} format, which is the default layout of image sensors in most cameras, is used directly.
 Instead of having three RGB channels, this format only has one channel, in which every other pixel has a single red, green, or blue color only.
 The conversion into RGB is now integrated into the preprocessing pipeline.
 For the dataset evaluation, the RGB images were first converted back to \textit{Bayer} encoding.
-Interestingly this back-and-forth conversion notably improved the \textit{MPJPE} score in many datasets, presumably because the demosaicing algorithm of \textit{OpenCV} is better than the default one of many cameras.
+Interestingly, this back-and-forth conversion notably improved the \textit{MPJPE} score in many datasets, presumably because the demosaicing algorithm of \textit{OpenCV} is better than the default one of many cameras.
 The demosaicing time is already included in the \textit{FPS} values of the previous tables.
 In the case of \textit{FullHD} resolution, it is around $0.2\,ms$ per image.
 With \textit{4K} inputs, like in the \textit{egohumans} dataset, it increases to a notable $1.4\,ms$ per image, so demosaicing after cropping and resizing, or directly using \textit{Bayer} images as network input, might be future optimization possibilities.

 In real-time applications, it is also important to weigh algorithmic accuracy versus its latency.
 Because persons normally move around, estimations with a high latency result in a larger error to the real position of the human.
 For example, a person moving with $2\,m/s$ would move $20\,mm$ in only $10\,ms$, which is already more than the average \textit{MPJPE} difference between the better-performing algorithms from Table~\ref{tab:trans_avg6}.
 Algorithmic speed therefore can bring a significant real-time-position accuracy improvement.